 - 1. To retain existing and encourage new members by introducing additional benefits for "More" members: - 20% discount on exercise courses (Yoga, Pilates etc.) - 20% discount on children's swimming lessons and gymnastics courses - 10% discount on Birthday Party bookings - 10% discount on Ten-Pen bowling - Free equipment hire - 2.
-To encourage/enable more children to participate in leisure activities, a proposed price reduction for the following: - Schools' use of Fitness Suites reduced from £2.80 per person to £2.00 - Pay as you go Children's Classes reduced from £2.50 to £2.00 per session - Introduction of 'Kid's 4 a Quid' where under 16s can swim for £1 on Friday evenings between 5pm - 9pm (reduced from £3) - Use of 3G pitches when not booked, reduced from £2 to £1 on a Pay as you go basis and included within the More family membership.

-- 3. To encourage an increase in participation in golf and create pathways for young people, the following is proposed: - Golf at Ballyearl to be included within the More Membership package - Reduction in Annual Junior Membership at Allen Park from £83 to £66 - Introduction of Annual Young Adult Membership at Allen Park - o aged 18-22: £130 - o aged 23-29 £260 - Reduction in Junior Green Fees at Allen Park from £13 (£15 at weekends) to £8 - 4.
+To encourage/enable more children to participate in leisure activities, a proposed price reduction for the following: - Schools' use of Fitness Suites reduced from £2.80 per person to £2.00 - Pay as you go Children's Classes reduced from £2.50 to £2.00 per session - Introduction of 'Kid's 4 a Quid' where under 16s can swim for £1 on Friday evenings between 5pm - 9pm (reduced from £3) - Use of 3G pitches when not booked, reduced from £2 to £1 on a Pay as you go basis and included within the More family membership. - 3.
+To encourage an increase in participation in golf and create pathways for young people, the following is proposed: - Golf at Ballyearl to be included within the More Membership package - Reduction in Annual Junior Membership at Allen Park from £83 to £66 - Introduction of Annual Young Adult Membership at Allen Park - o aged 18-22: £130 - o aged 23-29 £260 - Reduction in Junior Green Fees at Allen Park from £13 (£15 at weekends) to £8 - 4.
 Swimming lessons and gymnastics prices are currently pay as you go and have remained unchanged since 2015.
 In addition, following benchmarking by Officers against other local authorities, Council's current price is on average 22% cheaper than adjacent councils.
 Therefore, an increase from £4 per session to £5 per session is proposed, however, those paying by direct debit will receive a discount and it is further proposed that More members should receive a 20% discount on these activities.

-The Pricing Policy remains largely unchanged, however, there was one recommendation; to provide the Head of Service flexibility in dealing with bookings from National Governing Bodies.
-The recommendation, if approved, would allow the Head of Service to authorise a discretionary discount of up to 50% off the standard rate if the programmes/activities were not for profit and contributed to Council's Leisure Strategy and Community Plan.
+The Pricing Policy remains largely unchanged, however, there is one recommendation; to provide the Head of Service flexibility in dealing with bookings from National Governing Bodies.
+The recommendation, if approved, will allow the Head of Service to authorise a discretionary discount of up to

+50% off the standard rate if the programmes/activities are not for profit and contribute to Council's Leisure Strategy and Community Plan.

-A Section 75 Screening Form had been completed and was circulated, and an EQIA was not required.
+A Section 75 Screening Form has been completed and is enclosed, and an EQIA is not required.

-Proposed by Councillor Bennington Seconded by Councillor Kelly and agreed that approval be given for the 2020/2021 Leisure Pricing, Pricing Policy and Revised Section 75 Screening Form.
+RECOMMENDATION: that approval is given for the 2020/2021 Leisure Pricing, Pricing Policy and Revised Section 75 Screening Form.

-ACTION BY: Janine Beazley, Leisure Grants and Special Projects Officer
+Prepared by: Janine Beazley, Leisure Grants and Special Projects Officer